yettsyjk/ReactGiphySearch/README.md

 ### Step 1: Set up the app

-- Fork and clone this repo to your `homework` directory.
 - Navigate inside and run: `npx create-react-app react-giphy-search`
 - `cd react-giphy-search`
 - Open the code in your editor.